-August 2013 marked the 7th annual MS Summer Camp program for children and teens living with MS. This program offers the opportunity for youth with MS to take part in a camp that not only boasts fun and adventure, but also provide respite from the stresses associated with MS while allowing youth to share similar experiences and just be kids!
+August 2014 marks the 8th annual MS Summer Camp program for children and teens living with MS. This program offers the opportunity for youth with MS to take part in a camp that not only boasts fun and adventure, but also provide respite from the stresses associated with MS while allowing youth to share similar experiences and just be kids!

 The MS Summer Camp is an opportunity for children and teens with MS to meet for a week long adventure full of fun and new friends.
 The camp also allows participants to enjoy a break from the stress associated with MS, in a supportive environment.
 See photos from past events.

 The MS Summer Camp is held at Easter Seals Camp Merrywood, a camp facility near Ottawa, Ontario which is fully accessible.

 Have a diagnosis of MS confirmed in writing by a neurologist

 Not plan to attend another Paediatric MS camp

 Applicants from the United States are invited to apply, though preference will be given to Canadian applicants.